brimdata/zed/docs/lake/design.md

 The `commit` operation is _transactional_.
 This means that a query scanning a pool sees its entire data scan as a fixed "snapshot" with respect to the commit history.
-In fact, the Zed language includes an `at` specification that can be used to specify a commit tag at which to query, e.g.,
+In fact, the Zed language allows a commit object (created at any point in the past) to be specified with the `@` suffix to a pool reference, e.g.,
 ```
-zed lake query -z 'from logs at 1tRxi7zjT7oKxCBwwZ0rbaiLRxb | count() by field'
+zed lake query -z 'from logs@1tRxi7zjT7oKxCBwwZ0rbaiLRxb | count() by field'
 ```
 In this way, a query can time-travel through the journal.
 As long as the underlying data has not been deleted, arbitrarily old snapshots of the Zed